KhronosGroup/KTX-Software/pkgdoc/mainpage.md

 =======

-libKTX is the work of Mark Callow based on work by Georg Kolling and Jacob Ström with contributions borrowed from Troy Hanson and Johannes van Waveren.
+libKTX is the work of Mark Callow based on work by Georg Kolling and Jacob Ström with contributions borrowed from Troy Hanson, Johannes van Waveren and Rich Geldreich.

 The libKTX tests are also the work of Mark Callow with some contributions borrowed from Sascha Willems' Vulkan examples and use Sam Lantinga's libSDL